Ayeshxx/Image-To-Text-OCR-Android-Studio-App/README.md

 2. Image Capture and processing <br>
 The first step is to obtain an image by capturing a photo from the device's camera using the "Click an Image" button, this results in a permission pop up requesting access to the camera.
 Once permission is granted to the app, and an image has been captured, then the image can be processed into an bitmap image in order to work with the OCR. <br>
 3. Text Recognition Using OCR Engine <br>
 The majority of the implementations make use of Google ML Kit's Text Recognizer to identify and extract text from the image.
-These libraries read the bitmap image, detect text blocks, lines, and words and put them into machine-readable format, all of the logic is written in MainActivity.kt file.
+These libraries read the bitmap image, detect text blocks, lines, and words and put them into machine-readable format, all of the logic is written in MainActivity.kt file. <br>
-4.Draw Rectangle Boxes and Numbers Around Text Blocks Google ML Kit analyzes the image and finds all the text in it.
+4.Draw Rectangle Boxes and Numbers Around Text Blocks <br>
+Google ML Kit analyzes the image and finds all the text in it.
 For each piece of text it finds, it gives us the exact coordinates of where that text is located.
-The TextOverlayView.kt file then draws blue boxes around each text block and puts numbers above them.
+The TextOverlayView.kt file then draws blue boxes around each text block and puts numbers above them. <br>
-5.Allow Users to Click on the Text Box
+5.Allow Users to Click on the Text Box <br>
-When the user taps on any of the blue boxes, that box turns green to show it's selected, and the text inside that box gets extracted and shown in the text area below.
+When the user taps on any of the blue boxes, that box turns green to show it's selected, and the text inside that box gets extracted and shown in the text area below. <br>
-6. Text Processing and Output Generation
+6. Text Processing and Output Generation <br>
 The identified text is then processed and rendered to the user in the UI of the app.
 User can then copy this selected text to the phone's clipboard using the "Copy Text" button, just like copying text from any other app, the text then can be used further.